jvatic/dart_trails/README.md

 DartTrails
 ============

-DartTrails is an engine for Rails Sprockets making use of the `dart2js` command-line compiler which is currently very slow (so be sure to precompile assets).
+DartTrails is an engine for Sprockets making use of the `dart2js` command-line compiler which is currently very slow (so be sure to precompile assets).

 Usage
 -------